-Flexible Dell Technologies offers a full range of flexible consumption models that make it faster consumption and easier for businesses to use VxRail to fuel digital transformation.
-These consumption models include both the technology itself and how businesses pay for this technology. models VMware Cloud VMware Cloud Foundation on VxRail delivers an experience that customers cannot find Foundation on on any other infrastructure running VMware Cloud Foundation.
-VMware Cloud Foundation on VxRail builds upon native VxRail and VMware Cloud Foundation capabilities with VxRail additional unique integration features that are jointly engineered by Dell Technologies and VMware.
+VMware Cloud Foundation on VxRail delivers an experience that customers cannot find on any other infrastructure running VMware Cloud Foundation.
+VMware Cloud Foundation on VxRail builds upon native VxRail and VMware Cloud Foundation capabilities with additional unique integration features that are jointly engineered by Dell Technologies and VMware.
 These features help simplify, streamline, and automate the operations of an entire SDDC from before Day 0 all the way through Day 2 operations.

+For more information about VMware Cloud Foundation on VxRail, see the following: VMware Cloud Foundation on VxRail Whitepaper.

+VxRail 2-node cluster with vSAN configuration

-For more information about VMware Cloud Foundation on VxRail, see the following VMware Cloud Foundation on VxRail Whitepaper.
-VxRail 2-node VxRail supports a 2-node vSAN cluster configuration.
-With its small footprint, this cluster with configuration can be an appropriate, cost-effective solution for locations with limited space vSAN configuration configuration can be an appropriate, cost-effective solution for locations with limited space and workload requirements.
+VxRail supports a 2-node vSAN cluster configuration.
+With its small footprint, this configuration can be an appropriate, cost-effective solution for locations with limited space and workload requirements.
 The configuration must be a new deployment, which means existing clusters cannot use node removal to convert to a 2-node cluster configuration.
-However, a 2-node cluster configuration can be expanded through the addition of new nodes, up to the 64-node cluster limit.
+However, a 2-node cluster configuration can be expanded through the addition of new nodes up to the 64-node cluster limit.
 Users can still benefit from VxRail automated lifecycle management.

 The 2-node vSAN cluster on VxRail can be deployed in a switch configuration or a directconnect configuration.
 In a switch configuration, all ports are connected to the switch.
 In a direct-connect configuration, the ports for vSAN and vMotion traffic are directly connected.
 A witness provides quorum for the cluster.
 The witness is a virtual appliance installed on an ESXi host that must reside outside the 2-node cluster-that is, in another data center or a physical host in the same rack or location.
 The witness has individual connections to both nodes, which requires VLANs to separate witness management traffic from vSAN traffic.
 The configuration only supports mirroring (FTT=1).
 The witness host is used as the tiebreaker.
-Each node and the witness are individual fault domains, for a total of three in the cluster.
+Each node and the witness are individual fault domains for a total of three in the cluster.